Catley94/js-libs-frameworks/README.md

 The idea is that this will be a community driven website that lists the majority of JavaScript Libraries and Frameworks.

 ## Improve our website
+Before making any changes, please read the "Priorities" below.
-Fork our website, make the change, make a pull request.
+1. Fork our website, make the change, make a pull request.
 Or
-Log a ticket on 'issues'.
+2. Log a ticket on 'issues'.

 ## Why create this?
 Mainly, to help the community, this is for everyone.